dksanyal/Name-Parsing/README.md

 Training subset: train.names, train.states.
 Test subset: test.names, test.states.

-The code and dataset are freely available for research purpose.
+The code and dataset are freely available for research.
 We request you to kindly acknowlege this source in case you use them for your purpose.